redox-os/website/content/news/this-month-240930.md

 ## Driver Improvements

-- Timothy Finnegan fixed a kernel panic due to an unitialized PCI BAR
+- Tim Finnegan fixed a kernel panic due to an unitialized PCI BAR
 - Ivan Tan updated the SD card reader driver for Raspberry Pi boards to use the version 2 of the scheme protocol.

 ## Scheme Improvements